-Level 1 - Quoted prices (unadjusted) in active markets for identical assets or liabilities that can be accessed at the measurement date.
+Level 1 - Quoted prices (unadjusted) in active markets for identical assets that can be accessed at the measurement date.

-Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-These include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the asset or liability, and market-corroborated inputs.
+Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset either directly or indirectly.
+These include quoted prices for similar assets in active markets, quoted prices for identical or similar assets in markets that are not active, inputs other than quoted prices that are observable for the asset and market-corroborated inputs.

-Level 3 - Unobservable inputs for the asset or liability.
+Level 3 - Unobservable inputs for the asset.
 In these situations, inputs are developed using the best information available in the circumstances.

-In some cases, the inputs used to measure the fair value of an asset or a liability might be categorized within different levels of the fair value hierarchy.
+In some cases, the inputs used to measure the fair value of an asset might be categorized within different levels of the fair value hierarchy.
 In those cases, the fair value measurement is categorized in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.
-Assessing the significance of a particular input to entire measurement requires judgment, taking into account factors specific to the asset or liability.
-The categorization of an asset within the hierarchy is based upon the pricing transparency of the asset and does not necessarily correspond to the Foundation's assessment of the quality, risk, or liquidity profile of the asset or liability.
+Assessing the significance of a particular input to entire measurement requires judgment, taking into account factors specific to the asset.
+The categorization of an asset within the hierarchy is based upon the pricing transparency of the asset and does not necessarily correspond to the Foundation's assessment of the quality, risk, or liquidity profile of the asset.